 Mathematics is particularly useful for telling you which bets to avoid.
 If you aren’t sure exactly how it can change your approach to sports betting, then you’re about to find out!
 From understanding how sportsbooks work to calculating your payout, there are many advantages to getting to grips with the mathematics of sports betting.

 Before you look at using mathematics to help you choose the best bets, it’s essential to establish one thing.
 The bookmaker plays a role in every bet.
 Even if you use a betting exchange, you’ll still need to pay commission or payout for losing.

-Bookmakers set up wagers with a margin of profit for themselves so that they can make money.
+Bookmakers set up wagers with a margin of profit for themselves so that they have the edge.
 It’s a business, and they wouldn’t be around for long if they didn’t make a profit.
 You might also see bookies shifting or changing odds to encourage bets spread across the possible outcomes.

 In mathematical terms, a bet with two possible outcomes, where each side is evenly matched, would mean a 50/50 chance and evens or 1/1 odds for both teams.
 You will actually see odds of 9/10 or 10/11, which is less than even to create a margin for the bookmaker.

-This doesn’t mean that you can’t make a profit on a bet.
-However, it should affect how you think about bets in terms of probability and profit.
-It will also help you to compare bets at different bookmakers so that you can find one with a lower profit margin, sometimes known as vig.
+This doesn’t mean that you can’t be more successful with a bet.
+However, it should affect how you think about bets in terms of probability.
+It will also help you to compare bets at different bookmakers so that you can find one with a lower margin, sometimes known as vig.

 Sports Betting Probability

 An understanding that all bookmaker bets include a margin for them leads to the next use of mathematics.
 You can now calculate implied probability to understand sports betting predictions.
 If that’s starting to sound complicated, the practical examples in this guide should help.